Search results for Daphne

 Cir.
 1900 cafe hosts second-largest collection of Jim Beam decanters.
 Also, old farm tools, Rock-Ola, antiques.
 Cafe featured in Southern Living and on "Diners, Drive-ins & Dives."

-Opened in 1887 and was festival site for more than 60 years.
+Park opened in 1887 and was a festival site for more than 60 years.
 Bandstand, pier, playground, picnic tables, boat launch, restrooms, moss-covered trees, beautiful sunsets.

 A prefabricated screwpile hexagonal-schaped, wooden lighthouse built in 1865 and used to aid in navigation on Mobile Bay.
 Listed on Nationa Register of Historic Places in 1975.